elizabethLam/dwsc/README.md

 *pelicula-omdb: Use external API to confirm if a movie exist in the external database.

 *comentario: add a coment related to a movie.
+Use the local database

+*busca-pelicula: find a movie by its name.
+Use the local database.